 Piles are checked during design for bending and deflection, and in the case of end bearing piles for the bearing capacity.
 The grade and thickness of steel will also be specified in the design.
 Marine based monopiles also must be designed for the hydrostatic and hydrodynamic forces of the sea or river, as well as the soil properties into which they are embedded.

 The design of structures to consider seismic activity is often the subject of a separate national or international design standard.
 The purpose of the standard is to complement, the equivalent structural design codes with specific loads or actions and design criteria, to ensure the design of earthquake resistant structures.
-Examples include the Iranian standard No.2800 [21] and the Brazilian Standard NBR 15421:2006 [22].
+Examples include the Iranian standard No.2800 [21], the Brazilian standard NBR 15421:2006 [22] and the Chilean standard Norma Chilena de Diseño Sísmico de Edificios NCh433.Of96 (REF).

+.

 Timber